AmiiThinks/AlphaEx/README.md

 if __name__ == "__main__":
     test_submitter()
 ```
-Note that here we allow array-job ids to be specified in a flexible way.
-For example, when you specify the list of array job ids using ```job_list = [(1, 4), 6, (102, 105), 100, (8, 12), 107]```,  ```(1, 4)``` means 1, 2, 3, 4.
+Note that when you specify array-job ids using ```job_list = [(1, 4), 6, (102, 105), 100, (8, 12), 107]```,  ```(1, 4)``` means 1, 2, 3, 4.

+Usually you would need to specify some parameters in your array-job submission script (e.g., `test/submit.sh` here).
-Instead of specifying parameters in your array job submission script, you are also allowed to specify them here.
+However, you are also allowed to specify them here instead of in your array-job submission script.
-In particular, you specify arguments required by sbatch (e.g., time, mem-per-cpu) using sbatch_params, and you can specify arguments you would like to pass to the sbatch script, using export_params.
+In particular, you can specify parameters required by sbatch (e.g., time, mem-per-cpu) using sbatch_params,
+and you can specify other parameters you would like to pass to the sbatch script, using export_params.
-In this way, your array job submission script can be something common to many experiments and thus reuseable.
+In this way, your array-job submission script can be common to many experiments and thus reuseable.
-`test/submit.sh` is an example of the array job submission script (For more details on slurm, please refer to the [user manual](https://slurm.schedmd.com/).
+`test/submit.sh` is an example of the array-job submission script (For more details about slurm, please refer to the [user manual](https://slurm.schedmd.com/).

 ```
 #!/bin/bash